 Applying for a Marriage License

-Both bride and groom must appear in the Circuit Clerk’s office to make application for marriage license
+- Both bride and groom must appear in the Circuit Clerk’s office to make an application for the marriage license

-Court order required if male applicant is below 17 and female applicant is below 15
+- Court order required if the male applicant is below 17 and female applicant is below 15

-$37.00 (cash only and must have correct change) filing fee at time of application.
-Applications from 8:00 AM to 4:30 PM only
+- $37 (cash only and must have correct change) filing fee at the time of application.
+Applications from 8 am to 4:30 pm only

 In no event shall a license be issued by the circuit clerk when it appears to the circuit clerk that the applicants are, or either of them is, drunk or a person with mental illness or mental retardation to the extent that the clerk believes that the person does not understand the nature and consequences of the request.